apache/flink/docs/dev/table/sql/ddl.md

 * This will be replaced by the TOC
 {:toc}

 DDLs are specified with the `sqlUpdate()` method of the `TableEnvironment`.
 The method returns nothing for a success create/drop/alter database or table operation.
-A `CatalogTable` can be register into the [Catalog](catalogs.html) with a `CREATE TABLE` statement, then can be referenced in SQL queries in method `sqlQuery()` of `TableEnvironment`.
+A catalog table will be registered into the [Catalog]({{ site.baseurl }}/dev/table/catalogs.html) with a `CREATE TABLE` statement, then can be referenced in SQL queries.

-**Note:** Flink's DDL support is not yet feature complete.
-Queries that include unsupported SQL features cause a `TableException`.
-The supported features of SQL DDL on batch and streaming tables are listed in the following sections.
+Flink SQL DDL statements are documented here, including:

+- CREATE TABLE, VIEW, DATABASE, FUNCTION
+- DROP TABLE, VIEW, DATABASE, FUNCTION
+- ALTER TABLE, DATABASE

-## Specifying a DDL
+## Run a DDL

-The following examples show how to specify a SQL DDL.
+The following examples show how to run a SQL DDL in `TableEnvironment`.

 <div class="codetabs" markdown="1">
 <div data-lang="java" markdown="1">
 {% highlight java %}
-StreamExecutionEnvironment env = StreamExecutionEnvironment.getExecutionEnvironment();
+EnvironmentSettings settings = EnvironmentSettings.newInstance()...
-StreamTableEnvironment tableEnv = StreamTableEnvironment.create(env);
+TableEnvironment tableEnv = TableEnvironment.create(settings);

 // SQL query with a registered table
 // register a table named "Orders"